By: Gene Walden, Senior Finance Editor February 15, 2018

 Asset allocation funds are designed to attempt to reduce volatility by spreading assets around to several different types of investments, including a variety of equity securities, bonds and other fixed income securities.

 It is important to note that bonds can also be volatile, particularly in times when credit quality comes under pressure or when interest rates are changing.
 However, over longer terms, bonds have historically had lower volatility than stocks.
-The two asset classes can often be correlated in the opposite direction (when stocks go down, many bond sectors tend to rise), so while multi-asset portfolios could have lower returns over the long term than an all-equity index like the S&P 500, they will usually have lower volatility, too, often resulting in a smoother ride for investors.
+The two asset classes can often be correlated in the opposite direction (when stocks go down, many bond sectors tend to rise), so while multi-asset portfolios could have lower returns over the long term than an all-equity index like the S&P 500®, a market-cap weighted index that represents the average performance of a group of 500 large-capitalization stocks, they will usually have lower volatility, too, often resulting in a smoother ride for investors.

-The chart below shows the returns and standard deviation (volatility) over the past 17 years of five different Morningstar Target Risk Indexes that represent various levels of diversification (with a mix of assets that may include stocks, bonds and other types of investments).
+The chart below shows the returns and standard deviation of returns (volatility) over a recent 17-year period of five different Morningstar Target Risk Indexes that represent various levels of diversification (with a mix of assets that may include stocks, bonds and other types of investments).
 The baseline is represented by the S&P 500, which shows a return level of roughly 5% and a standard deviation of around 15%.
 The Morningstar Conservative Target Risk Index had about the same return with dramatically less volatility, while the other indexes were somewhat more volatile than the Conservative Index, but had better returns.
 All five indexes had better returns and lower volatility than the S&P 500 Index.

 Thrivent Mutual Funds offers four different asset allocation funds that range from moderately conservative to aggressive.
 Although each of the Funds has an asset allocation target, the actual allocation can vary depending on the outlook and judgment of the Fund manager.
 The Funds are professionally and actively managed by a team of more than 100 investment professionals.